1. Key Characteristics

 The breed originated in the Lofoten Islands, an archipelago north of the Arctic Circle, where the dogs hunted puffins.
 The dogs’ polydactyl paws and flexibility allowed them to climb cliffs and flush the birds out of caves.

-The lundie was not officially recognized as a breed until 1943 and was formally recognized on July 1, 2008 by the American Kennel Club.
+The Norwegian Lundehund was not officially recognized as a breed until 1943 and was formally recognized in July 2008 by the American Kennel Club (AKC).

 3. How Friendly Are They?